A good daytime nap can leave you feeling refreshed and ready to tackle the remainder of your day.

 Try this instead: To sidestep sleep inertia and rise feeling refreshed, stick to napping for 20 minutes to a half hour.
 This will ensure that you’ll stay in light sleep, which is easier to wake up from, Mednick says.

-Alternatively, Mednick also suggests that sleeping longer — more than 60 minutes — may be a smart strategy.
-That’s because napping over an hour will get you through the slow wave sleep zone.
+Alternatively, Mednick also suggests that sleeping longer may be a smart strategy.
+That’s because a long, luxurious nap will get you through the slow wave sleep zone.
 This means that you’ll you wake up during a lighter stage of sleep like REM (the stage when most dreaming happens).

 3. You Nap as a Replacement for Regular Sleep